sudosert/canvas/README.md

 # SD Image Viewer

 A desktop image viewer application tailored for Stable Diffusion generated images.
-It supports metadata extraction from A1111 and ComfyUI outputs, with advanced prompt-based filtering, fullscreen viewing, and slideshow modes.
+It supports metadata extraction from A1111 and ComfyUI outputs, with advanced prompt-based filtering, fullscreen viewing, slideshow modes, and collections management.

 ## Features